 Again, we tend to use 3rd and 4th gear in low range for most dune driving.

 Mud holes are similar to water crossings, although your traction is usually substantially less, and mud can have even more resistance.
 The trick is to enter with enough momentum to carry you forward, but not so much that you end up with an engine bay full of mud.

 It’s easy to fill your radiator with mud if you hit them too hard, and then you will have overheating problems until you can get it cleaned out!

 Generally 2nd gear in low range works well, depending on how deep the hole is.
 If its more of a mud run sometimes 3rd gear in low range is chosen.
 Ideally, stay out of mud; have a read of this – Mud; your 4WD’s worst enemy.

-The most likely place to damage your panels (and driveline too!) is when you are doing rock work.
-I'm not necesarily referring to vertical rock climbs, but anywhere that you have rocks which could touch a panel you need to be very careful with your throttle control and gear choice.
+The most likely place to damage your panels (and drive-line too!) is when you are doing rock work.
+I’m not necessarily referring to vertical rock climbs, but anywhere that you have rocks which could touch a panel you need to be very careful with your throttle control and gear choice.

 A steady and slow approach wins every time.
 If you try and use momentum to overcome rocks, you will break something.
 It might not happen the first time, but it will eventually and its not fun.
 If your vehicle is bouncing up rocks, you are at risk of something going badly wrong.